jonescompneurolab/hnn-core/doc/roadmap.rst

 cortical circuitry, including layer specific synaptic drive from exogenous thalamic and cortical sources, that simulates a primary current dipole from a single localized brain area.
-In addition to calculating the primary current source in units that are directly comparable to source localized data (Am), the details in HNN enable interpretation of multi-scale activity including layer specific and individual cell activity.
+In addition to calculating the primary current source in units that are directly comparable to source localized data (Ampere-meters, Am), the details in
+HNN enable interpretation of multi-scale activity including layer specific and individual cell activity.
 HNN was designed based on workflows to simulate the most commonly measured signals including ERPs and low frequency brain rhythms based on